The Waite Hydrocephalus Research Student Bursary

 Application deadline is Monday, May 23rd 2022.

 Students should be completing their penultimate year of undergraduate study so that the summer project may transition into a final year honours project (e.g. as for UK or other equivalent degree courses) and give a potential for onward hydrocephalus/spina bifida research towards a Master’s or PhD project.
 Medical students interested in clinical research are also encouraged to apply, as are students in health sciences and social sciences.

 Student bursaries will be available annually in each of UK, USA, EU, Africa, Asia, or rest of world.
 UK, USA, EU principal investigators can partner with colleagues in developing countries to facilitate projects, as well as encourage student experience, in those locations.

-Each student bursary will be limited to the maximum amount of £2000.00, to provide PERSONAL SUPPORT for the project duration of 8-10 weeks maximum, with dates to fall within the summer student vacation period and to be agreed and confirmed by the project Supervisor.
+Each student bursary will be limited to the maximum amount of £2000.00, to allow support for the project duration of 8-10 weeks maximum, with dates to fall within the summer student vacation period and to be agreed and confirmed by the project Supervisor.